digitalrebar/doc/principles/README.rst

 Chef.
 There was already a remarkable open source community around this tool and an enthusiastic following for cloud and scale operators .
-Using Chef to do the majority of the installation left the Rebar team to focus on
+Using Chef to do the majority of the installation left the Rebar team to focus on infrastructure provisioning.

-Key Features
+Key Features of Digital Rebar
 ------------

 -  *Heterogeneous Operating Systems* – chose which operating system you want to install on the target servers.
 -  *CMDB Flexibility* – don’t be locked in to a devops toolset.
-   Attribute injection allows clean abstraction boundaries so you can use multiple tools (Chef and Puppet, playing together).
+-  *Attribute injection* - allows clean abstraction boundaries so you can use multiple tools (Chef and Puppet, playing together).
 -  *Ops Annealer* –the orchestration at Rebar’s heart combines the best of directed graphs with late binding and parallel execution.
 We believe annealing is the key ingredient for repeatable and OpenOps shared code upgrades
--  *Upstream Friendly* – infrastructure as code works best as a community practice and Rebar use upstream code
--  without injecting “rebarisms” that were previously required.
+-  *Upstream Friendly* – infrastructure as code works best as a community practice and Rebar use upstream code without injecting “rebarisms” that were previously required.
 So you can share your learning with the broader DevOps community even if they don’t use Rebar.
 -  *Node Discovery (or not)* – Rebar maintains the same proven discovery